Satellite Symposia

 The Drop in Deceased Donor Kidney Transplants: Causes, Consequences, and Considerations

-The session reviews evidence, policy impacts, and innovative strategies to map pathways for the efficient and equitable use of challenging kidneys which can help lead to maximal life saving benefit.
+The session reviews evidence, policy impacts, and innovative strategies for the efficient and equitable use of challenging kidneys which can help lead to maximal life-saving benefit.

 Join us as we explore the causes and consequences of the recent decline in U.S. deceased donor kidney transplants.